Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have additional information which you feel will change or alter the adjuster’s determination, you can present the same to the adjuster.
 You also have the option at any time to utilize your own insurance.
 You may proceed with challenging your claim via small claims or circuit court as is appropriate.

-To achieve all of the additional features (lazy river, extended multipurpose pool, water slide,etc.), about $5.5 million is needed in private funding.
+To achieve all of the additional a la carte features (lazy river, extended multipurpose pool, water slide,etc.), about $5.5 million is needed in private funding.

 Yes.
 Expected inflation is included in the construction cost estimate.